The Complete Bully Dog Breed List: 35 Competitors for Your Love

 Where does the name “bully dog” originate from?

-Though some of them have completely different looks, temperaments and breed histories, there’s something bully breeds have in common: most of them were bred for bull-baiting, a popular yet horrifying tradition between the 12th and 19th centuries.
+Some have completely different looks, temperaments, and histories.
+But most bully breeds have one thing in common.
+Most of them were bred for bull-baiting, a popular yet horrifying tradition between the 12th and 19th centuries.
 During a bull bait, a bull (or a bear) was chained to a stake by the neck or legs, and the dogs would attempt to immobilize a bull by latching its strong jaws onto the bull’s snout.
 This is where the term “bulldog” comes from.

-Bull baits were permanently outlawed in the 19th century in most European countries and people started to breed these dogs to be family companions.
-Unfortunately, some people continued to use them for dog fighting rings which have been illegal in the US since the second half of the 20th century.
+Bull baits were permanently outlawed in the 19th century in most European countries.
+After that, people started breeding these dogs as family companions.
+Unfortunately, some people continued to use them for dog fighting rings (which have been illegal in the US since the second half of the 20th century).
 Nowadays, some dogs are called a bully breed merely because of their similar looks or being the cross of such a breed.

 3 Myths about Bully Breeds